Sahilberi/SwiftyDropDataListing/README.md

 # SwiftyDropDataListing

 SwiftyDropDataListing provides a simple and effective way to browse, view, and get files(download) using the SwiftyDropbox.
 But you need to first integrate SwiftyDropbox.
-To integrate SwiftyDropbox follow this [SwiftyDropbox](https://github.com/dropbox/SwiftyDropbox).
+To integrate SwiftyDropbox You must follow this link [SwiftyDropbox](https://github.com/dropbox/SwiftyDropbox) to implement SwiftyDropbox first.

+# Setup

+Follow this link [SwiftyDropbox](https://github.com/dropbox/SwiftyDropbox) to implement SwiftyDropbox first.

-After successfully integration handle the redirection back into the Swift SDK once the authentication flow is complete, you should add the following code in your application's delegate and  fire a notification.
-And add Observer to recieve the notification in YourViewController and push to the TableViewController.
+After successfully integration, handle the redirection back into the Swift SDK once the authentication flow is completed and after that add the following code in your application's delegate and  fire a notification.
+And add Observer to recieve the notification in YourViewController and push to the DBListingViewController From Your controller.

-#AppDelegate class
+# AppDelegate class

     func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {